 OVPR provides Matching Funds for certain grant proposals to external sponsors on an ongoing basis.

 The Minnesota Futures program advances new, collaborative research by fostering opportunities for researchers to cross disciplinary and professional boundaries and respond to emerging interdisciplinary research and scholarship.
+Currently on hiatus.

 The Research Infrastructure Investment Program provides funding that supports research infrastructure.